mdparker/Derelict3/README.markdown

 }
 ```

 Notice that you are using the DerelictGL object, not the DerelictGL3 object in this case.
-You still need to link DerelictGL3.lib, as the DerelictGL stuff is compiled into the same library as it's part of the same package.
+You still need to link DerelictGL3.lib, as the DerelictGL stuff is compiled into the same library since it's part of the same package.

 #DerelictFreeGLUT

 This is a binding to [freeglut 2.8.0](http://freeglut.sourceforge.net/).
 It is largely complete,
 however it's missing the types for the font stuff.
 In the C headers, the font types are declared
 in a manner that I find a bit confusing.
 I need to dig into it a bit more to figure out exactly
-how to implement in ont he D side.
+how to implement them on the D side.

 #Downloads